Why are edible insects still so expensive?

 Eating insects, also known as entomophagy, has been around since the dawn of humankind.
 Meanwhile, when growing beef became easier than collecting insects, this delicious protein source got forgotten in many parts of the world.
 But now insects are returning to the menu when humankind is searching for alternative and more sustainable ways to produce protein.
 However, despite the potential benefits of edible insects, they remain relatively expensive compared to other protein sources such as meat and poultry.
 There are several reasons why edible insects are currently so expensive, which we can broadly categorize into production and demand-side factors.

-The small scale of insect farming operations
+The small scale of insect breeding operations

 Lack of standardized production methods